 Ask yourself these questions.

-- How much money do I need to pay the bills and save for retirement?
+- How much money do I need to save for retirement and pay the bills? ( Requirements )

 A little introspection goes a long way.
 Research is essential to understand what you are worth.

 These websites will help you understand what your services are worth.

 Glassdoor provides insight into the salary of your peers.

 LinkedIn is the defacto site for professionals.
 If you’re not on LinkedIn, I recommend joining immediately.
 It will help boost your salary by giving you new opportunities and connections.
 It has a salary calculator along with the other websites.